Russell S. Worrall, O.D.

 In 1997, the FTC obtained a consent agreement banning misleading claims optometrists were making for orthokeratology devices and "Precise Corneal Molding" ("PCM") services, which involved the use of a series of contact lenses purportedly to reshape the cornea gradually for the treatment of nearsightedness, farsightedness, and astigmatism.
 No such device can permanently reshape the cornea.

 In 1997, Richard C. Davis, Jr., M.D., opened RheoTherapyCenters of Tampa Bay, Florida (a subsidiary of OccuLogix Corporation) which offered a "revolutionary" treatment for age-related macular degeneration (AMD) of the eye.
 AMD is a disease in which pathologic changes in the macula result in loss or reduction of central vision.
 It is a leading cause of vision loss in the elderly.
 Laser coagulation may slow progression of the disease, but there is no known cure.
 Occulogix advertised that rheotherapy "removes toxic proteins and fatty substances" from the blood, thereby allowing increased blood flow to the macula; and a clinic videotape stated that rheotherapy had been shown to be effective in the vast majority of patients with macular degeneration who had undergone the treatment.
 A few months later, the Florida Board of Medicine concluded that (a) these claims were unsubstantiated, (b) the procedure was "experimental," and (c) Davis's practice constituted "an immediate and serious danger to the health, safety and welfare of the public."
 However, while the Board continued to investigate, Davis was permitted to continue offering the treatment so long as patients were informed that it was experimental.
 In 1999, RheoTherapy Centers was closed and Davis signed a consent agreement with the Board under which he agreed to: (a) pay an administrative fine of $10,000, (b) perform 50 hours of community service, and (c) not to provide apheresis or any other clinical services for AMD (except within the context of an FDA-approved clinical trial) unless and until such treatment is cleared by the FDA .
-OccuLogix Corporation has abandoned the term "rheotherapy" is sponsoring an FDA-approved clinical trial of a plasma filtration process it calls "Rheopheresis," which differs from the procedure Davis used.
+OccuLogix Corporation abandoned the term "rheotherapy" and sponsored an FDA-approved clinical trial of a plasma filtration process it calls "rheopheresis," which differed from the procedure Davis used.
+But in 2007, the company announced that it had "indefinitely suspended its RHEO™ System clinical development program in Dry Age-Related Macular Degeneration."
+Davis died in 2017.

 Stick with Proven Treatment!